 There are toilets at the Clubhouse (Radar Key), Jackson Shed, Vickers Suite and in the London Bus Museum.

 Baby changing facilities are available in the Clubhouse and in the Jackson Shed.

 Tactile models for visually impaired and blind visitors

 If you are visiting as part of a visually impaired group, we offer sensory guided tours of the museum with one of our expert guides using tactile models and exhibits on weekdays.
 For individual visitors and small groups visiting during the week or weekend, please enquire at the Clubhouse reception for our tactile models of the clubhouse, Concorde and the historic Brooklands Racetrack.

 There is a level wide entrance at the front of the building and access to the Cafe from the rear of the building is via a short low ramp.
 All public areas inside the Clubhouse have flat, level access.
 There is a stair-lift for access to the first floor function rooms and the Members’ Bar.

 Assistance dogs (guide dogs and hearing dogs for the deaf) are welcome throughout the Museum.

-Early openings for families with members on the autism spectrum.
+Early openings for families with members on the autism spectrum or with SEND.